terryaney/KatApp.Provider/katapp documentation.md

         - [static setNavigationInputs](#static-setNavigationInputs)

 # Overview
-A KatApp is a dynamic html application delivered to a host platform such as Life@Work.
+A KatApp is a dynamic html application delivered to a host platform.
 Conceptually, its like a CMS, but instead of static content, it provides for dynamic content containing potentially complex business logic and controls and data and results.

 See [KatApp Debugging Methods](#KatApp-Debugging-Methods) for the most commonly used methods during the development cycle to aid in obtaining debug CalcEngines, seeing intermediate results/inputs, etc.